 The accused is Lieutenant Ralph Mata of the Miami-Dade Police Department.
 Lt.
 Mata has been with the department for over 26 years and has been part of the internal affairs division, known as the Professional Compliance Bureau, since 2010.

 The Federal Bureau of Investigation (FBI) and the U.S. Attorney in New Jersey led the investigation against Lt.
 Mata.
 FBI agents stationed out of New Jersey connected Mata to cocaine smugglers.

 Mata helped the smugglers transport cocaine using his knowledge of police movements and simply by using his own credentials to protect the smugglers from police detection.

-Mata’s name was listed in a smuggler’s ledger book which authorities claims means that Mata had received payments of tens of thousands of dollars.
+Mata’s name was listed in a smuggler’s ledger book which authorities claim means that Mata had received payments of tens of thousands of dollars.